Firearm: Sniper rifles

-A sniper rifle is, per widespread definition, a high-powered precision rifle, often bolt-action or semi-automatic, with an effective range farther than that of a standard rifle.
-Though any rifle in a sniper configuration (usually with a telescopic sight and bipod) can be considered a sniper rifle, most sniper rifles are purpose-built for their applications, or are variants of existing rifles that have been modified to function as sniper rifles, such as the Type 97 sniper rifle, which was essentially a standard Type 38 rifle that was modified to be lighter and come with a telescopic sight.
+A sniper rifle is, per widespread definition, a high-powered precision rifle, often bolt-action or semi-automatic, with an effective range beyond that of a standard rifle, typically beyond 300 m.
+Though any rifle in a sniper configuration (usually with a telescopic sight and bipod) can be considered a sniper rifle, most sniper rifles are purpose-built for their applications, or are variants of existing rifles that have been modified to function as sniper rifles, such as the M1903A1/Unertl, which was the United States Marine Corps sniper rifle configuration of the M1903 Springfield; or the Type 97 sniper rifle used by the Imperial Japanese Army, which was essentially a standard Type 38 rifle that was modified to be lighter and come with a telescopic sight.

-Related developments are anti-materiel rifles, large-caliber rifles designed to destroy enemy materiel such as vehicles, supplies, or hardware; anti-tank rifles, anti-materiel rifles that were designed specifically to combat early armoured fighting vehicles, but are now largely obsolete due to advances in vehicle armour; scout rifles, a broad class of rifles generally summed up as short, lightweight, portable sniper rifles; and designated marksman rifles, semi-automatic high-precision rifles, usually chambered in intermediate or full-power cartridges, that fill the range gap between sniper rifles and regular rifles and are designed for designated marksmen in squads.
+Related developments are anti-materiel rifles, large-caliber rifles typically between 12.7 mm to 14.5 mm (sometimes larger)-i.e. .50 BMG (12.7x99mm NATO), 12.7 × 108 mm, 20x102mm-in calibers designed to destroy enemy materiel such as vehicles, supplies, or hardware; anti-material rifles are also used as extreme long-range sniper rifles for distances of 1000 m to 2000 m.
+Anti-tank rifles are anti-materiel rifles that were designed specifically to combat early armored fighting vehicles, but are now largely obsolete due to advances in vehicle armour.
+Scout sniper rifles are a broad class of rifles generally summed up as short, lightweight, portable sniper rifles used by Scout Snipers.
+A designated marksman rifle is a semi-automatic high-precision rifle, they're usually chambered in intermediate or full-power cartridges like the 7.62x51mm NATO, and are designed to fill the range gap between sniper rifles and regular infantry rifles, they are designed for engagements beyond 300 yd with a maximum range of 800 yd, and are wielded by designated marksmen.

-Examples of sniper and scout rifles include the M40 rifle, Heckler & Koch PSG1, Walther WA 2000, Accuracy International AWM, M24 Sniper Weapon System, Steyr Scout, Sako TRG, and CheyTac Intervention.
-Examples of anti-materiel and anti-tank rifles include the Mauser Tankgewehr M1918, Boys anti-tank rifle, PTRS-41, Barrett M82, Gepárd anti-materiel rifle, and McMillan TAC-50.
-Examples of designated marksman rifles include the SVD, SR-25, Dragunov SVU, Marine Scout Sniper Rifle, Mk 14 Enhanced Battle Rifle, and M110 Semi-Automatic Sniper System.
+Examples of sniper and scout rifles include the M40 rifle, Heckler & Koch PSG1, Walther WA 2000, Accuracy International AWM, M24 Sniper Weapon System, Mk 22 MOD 0 Advanced Sniper Rifle, Steyr Scout, Sako TRG, and CheyTac Intervention.
+Examples of anti-materiel and anti-tank rifles include the Mauser Tankgewehr M1918, Boys anti-tank rifle, Lahti L-39, PTRS-41, Barrett M82, Gepárd anti-materiel rifle, McMillan TAC-50, and Anzio 20mm rifle.
+Examples of designated marksman rifles include the SVD, SR-25, Dragunov SVU, Marine Scout Sniper Rifle, Mk 14 Enhanced Battle Rifle, M110 Semi-Automatic Sniper System, and M110A1 Compact Semi-Automatic Sniper System.